 The Titan by Arctic Zone Deep Freeze 30 Can Ice Wall Backpack Cooler is full of stash pockets.
 This pack makes it easy to only bring one bag for a short or solo trip, picnic, or day at the beach.

-The Icemule Recycled Jaunt is one of our favorite sleek and streamlined coolers, and the exterior zipper pocket is essential for a cell phone and keys.
+But the ICEMULE Recycled Jaunt is one of our favorite sleek and streamlined coolers, and the exterior zipper pocket is essential for a cell phone and keys.
 The Eddie Bauer Recycled Bygone Backpack Cooler has an interior divider pocket, which we appreciate for small bagged items and condiment packets.

 That said, a lot of backpack coolers don’t have any exterior pockets at all.
 Some folks prefer that streamlined, simple approach.
 Others need at least one mesh side pocket for a water bottle and a pocket to stash a cellphone and keys.

-Backpack Straps and Handles
+Backpack Cooler Straps & Handles

 Backpack coolers all have shoulder straps, some have sternum straps and waist belts, but all perform and carry differently.
 When looking at a backpack cooler, it’s important to think about how you’ll use the pack.
 Longer hikes might benefit from padded and adjustable straps, whereas strap considerations are less critical for days at the beach or river floats that entail shorter walks.
 That being said, backpack coolers don’t all come in a range of sizes like more technical backpacks typically do.
 Straps won’t fit all torso lengths and body shapes the same.